 NOTE: there was a requirement that all such liabilities should be registered as of 13 October 2013 and so this should be visible on the Official Copies - but the position is not entirely clear.
 The LR has guidance indicating that it will still accept registrations for notices that lost their automatic protection after 13 October 2013.
-There is, as yet, no case law.
+Currently there is no case law which demonstrates how this works in practice.
 It is common to search and to take out insurance.